codingMustache/codingMustache/README.md

 ## Joke of the Day

-How can you tell a vampire has a cold?
-They start coffin.
+Why did the banana go to the doctor?
+He was not "peeling" well.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. 2016
+ 1. Region 3
- 2. 2013
+ 2. Region 4
- 3. 2009
+ 3. Region 2
- 4. 2011
+ 4. Region 1

 <details>
   <summary>Answer</summary>
-  2016
+  Region 3
 </details>